 Guppy fish or guppies are one of the most colorful tropical freshwater fish around, they are small and easy to take care of.

 Guppies are a great tropical freshwater fish to start with when starting out with an aquarium and learning to care for fish.

 With a properly set up aquarium, correct feeding, and careful handling, these fish can thrive in most fish tanks.

 Guppy fish will feed on all kinds of food, both dry and wet, and also live and frozen.

 They are social fish who enjoy being in groups so try to introduce at least four or five to your aquarium to keep them happy.

-Molly fish are very easy to keep they are a hardy fish and also provide lots of colour in the aquarium, mollies come in a variety of colours and are fun to look at in your fish tank.
+Molly fish are very easy to keep they are hardy fish and also provide lots of colour in the aquarium, mollies come in a variety of colours and are fun to look at in your fish tank.

-The scientific name of molly is Poecilia, which means “various colors,” Which is derived from greek work Poikilos, which means “many colors,” Molly belongs to the family “Poecilidae” and the genus “Poecilia.”
+The scientific name of molly is Poecilia, which means “various colors,” Which is derived from the greek work Poikilos, which means “many colors,” Molly belongs to the family “Poecilidae” and the genus “Poecilia.”

 Mollies are diurnal means they are active during the day but sleepy at night.

 They are live-bearing fish, so they need a lot of space for swimming.